juxt/yada/README.md

 ## Design choices

-The project uses deferreds from @ztellman's repo:manifold.
+Yada uses deferreds from @ztellman's [Manifold library](https://github.com/ztellman/manifold).
 This provides async options in the places in the HTTP implementation where it is most
 needed: the determination of resource existence and the loading of the metadata and data associated with a resource.